matejchalk/build-md/README.md

   - Even for very complex dynamic documents, there should be no need to resort to imperative logic like `if`/`else` branches or `for` loops.
 But if you prefer this coding style, then its supported in mutable mode (immutable is default).
   - 📖 See [Dynamic content](#-dynamic-content).
 - 🎀 Markdown output is **well-formatted**.
-  - Automatically inserts line breaks and indentation as appropriate.
+  - Automatically inserts line breaks and indentation when appropriate.
 Even Markdown tables are aligned to be more readable.
   - No need to run additional tools like Prettier to have nicely formatted Markdown.
 - ♻️ Is lightweight with zero dependencies, as well as being completely **runtime agnostic** with regards to browser vs Node, CJS vs ESM, etc.